CityU-ES/starter-hugo-research-grou/content/en/authors/kay/index.md

 Kay Giesecke is Professor of Management Science & Engineering at Stanford University.
 He is the Director of the Advanced Financial Technologies Laboratory and the Director of the Mathematical and Computational Finance Program.
 Kay is a member of the Institute for Computational and Mathematical Engineering.
 He serves on the Governing Board and Scientific Advisory Board of the Consortium for Data Analytics in Risk.
 He is a member of the Council of the Bachelier Finance Society.

 Kay is currently on leave from Stanford to lead infima Technologies, a startup company building a prediction service for the $25T credit markets.

+Kay is a financial technologist and engineer.
+He develops stochastic financial models, designs statistical methods for analyzing financial data, examines simulation and other numerical algorithms for solving the associated computational problems, and performs empirical analyses.
+Much of Kay's work is driven by important applications in areas such as credit risk management, investment management, and, most recently, housing finance.
+His research has been funded by the National Science Foundation, JP Morgan, State Street, Morgan Stanley, Swiss Re, American Express, Moody's, and several other organizations.